Saint-Making in Early Modern Russia: Religious Tradition and Innovation in the Cult of Nil Stolobenskii

 Challenging traditional interpretations of the roles of royal women in patriarchal Muscovite society, Between God and Tsar opens a new approach to understanding medieval Russia.
-Drawing upon a wide range of sources in anthropology, sociology, art history, and literature, it sheds light on the lives of the tsaritsy, about which little has been known, and on the culture surrounding them.
+Drawing upon a wide range of sources in anthropology, sociology, art history and literature, it sheds light on the lives of the tsaritsy, about which little has been known, and on the surrounding culture.
 This pioneering study demonstrates that the wives of the early tsars played complex roles in government, especially during times of crisis, and shows how religious culture perpetuated the expressions of their legitimacy as female rulers.
-Thyrêt explores Orthodox iconography—such as that of the Golden Palace of the Tsaritsy, which proclaims Irina Godunova's right to act as an independent ruler—and shows how the Muscovite court used gendered images to reveal the spiritual power of female rulers.
+Thyrêt explores Orthodox iconography — such as that of the Golden Palace of the Tsaritsy, which proclaims Irina Godunova's right to act as an independent ruler — and shows how the Muscovite court used gendered images to reveal the spiritual power of female rulers.
 Myths and legends adapted from one generation to another also underscore royal wives' claim to authority based on their great spiritual power.
-Illuminating medieval Russia's art, literature, and culture.
+Illuminating medieval Russia's art, literature and culture.
 Between God and Tsar offers stimulating insights into the power of Russia's royal women and how it was manifest in Muscovite culture.

 Touguo Lishi Kan Taiwan: Zhanhou Taiwan De Jingji, Zhengzhi, Wenjiao He Duiwai Guanxi

 (Taiwan in Historical Perspective: Economy, Politics, Culture and Education, and Foreign Relations in Postwar Taiwan)